trevordblack/Juliog/README.md

 + nonblocking operator <= is less than equal operator in Julia, consider changing

-+ if statements support differing left hand side assignments
++ if statements support differing left hand side assignments.
+At present, the lhs side of any statement in an if block (outside of macros) has a dumb way of matching.

 POTENTIAL FEATURES